Title: King Kong vs Godzilla

 The effects used in this movie are really good for the time they were made as is often the case with the Godzilla movies and the fights between King Kong and Godzilla are really entertaining fight to watch.

 However there was something about the fight or to be more precise about one of the powers the monsters used that bothered me.
 King Kong’s electric powers.
 It’s not the only change they make to King Kong but it’s the one that feels the more weird to me, it makes him not feel like the King Kong I knew perhaps.
 I mean I get why they would make him Larger, stronger and resistant to weapons and Godzilla’s atomic breath and I don’t mind because despite this changes he still feels like the King Kong we know but the electric powers part just makes him feel like a different ape-like Kaiju.

 So that was my review of King Kong vs Godzilla (1962).
 I know I’ve complained about many things in this movie so I’m not gonna even ask myself if it’s a five Stars movie.
 It’s not.
 It’s not as spectacular or as good as it should have been.
-But despite that and all the issues I had with it I still had a good time watching it so I will give it Three stars out of Five (If I were to give it a numeric mark it would a 5,5/10 rather than a 6/10 but I’ll still give it three stars).
+But despite that and all the issues I had with it I still had a good time watching it so I will give it Three stars out of Five (I’ve been doubting between giving it two or three but I think it’s more deserving of Three Stars).
 Would I recommend to you that you watch it?
 Like I said I did have a good time and these kinds of movies are almost always entertaining to watch so go ahead.

 Now I leave you with the trailer for this movie uploaded to YouTube by trailersinfojet.